 WHAT’S the WEATHER in AMSTERDAM in OCTOBER

-You think October is not the best period of the year to visit the northern territories of Europe?!
-Yes, but not.
-Not from my point of view.
-As I try to escape crowds of any kind (especially mass tourist’s) I’ve decided that October is good enough for me.
-Finally, in the Netherlands, most of the year is rainy and windy.
-Surely, I’d love to see those beautiful fields with tulips (in April or May when the tulips bloom) but this will be next time.
-For now, I can assure you that the end of October was good enough to enjoy the free spirit of Amsterdam in fullest.
+I can assure you that the end of October was good enough for me to enjoy the free spirit of Amsterdam in its fullest.
 One of the days we had heavy rain and strong wind that’s why my pictures from the visit of windmills village Zaanse Schans are grey and dark but the next days were absolutely stunning with a lot of sun and fresh air.
-The autumn is beautiful in Amsterdam with the colored leaves falling on the streets and the canal water reflecting the clouds on the sky.
+The autumn is beautiful in Amsterdam with the coloured leaves falling on the streets and the canal water reflecting the clouds in the sky.

 WHAT TO SEE IN AMSTERDAM: